KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 Now, you need to create a store for your application.
 Stores are usually compulsory in MobX apps.
 One of the main importance of having them is that they help you move logic and state out of your components into a standalone testable unit that can be used in both frontend and backend JavaScript.
 This is usually a good idea if you want to write maintainable and testable apps.

-So, go ahead and create a `Store.js` file in the `src` folder.
+Go ahead and create a `Store.js` file in the `src` folder.
 After creating the file, paste this snippet inside it:

 ```JavaScript
 // src/Store.js